crissxross/cx-lab/README.md

 # cx lab

-A place for experiments and creative coding projects.
+A place for experiments and creative coding projects - e.g. computational poems for [Taper](https://taper.badquar.to/).